-Explores the long relationship between fashion and the visual arts, from the modern periodup to the present.
+Explores the long relationship between fashion and the visual arts, from the modern period till today.
 Investigates the many ways in which fashion and design have intersected with the visual arts and popular forms of visual communication.

 History of Graphic Design, Illustration, and Advertising Design AHCS222